moryno/moryno/README.md

-# Hi there 👋, I'm Maurice
+## Hi there 👋, I'm Maurice

----

-I’m a software engineer specializing in building web applications that add impact the community.
+I’m a software engineer specializing in building web applications that add impact to the community.
 I mainly program in Javascript but I am also profficient in Ruby and MySql.
 For me everyday is a learning day YEEY!!
 I love clean code and well written code and team best practices like CI/CD integrations and testing.

   - I'm currently available for hire or open to new job opportunities or collaboration
   - 🔭 Working on multiple frontend and backend project using React, MongoDB, SQL and Ruby on Rails